 Around 2002, photographer Andrew Bannister bought a building on de Korte Street.
 Andrew sublet the building to all kinds of characters.
 Steelworkers, artists and students flooded the building.
 Andrew envisioned Braamfontein as a hub for artists and bohemians to hang out, create and feel accepted in.
 This was before Braamies became the neighbourhood it is today, which made setting up an artists' utopia quite difficult.

-The Vibe At The Bannister Hotel
+The Character Of The Bannister Hotel

 The Guests At The Banister Hotel